Sewer System Drain Backups & Repair Houston

 Does your toilet overflow when you use your washing machine?
 It may seem like your home has lost its mind, but these are all just signs that there is a stoppage in your home’s main line.

-What is a Main Line Stoppage?
+What is a Main Line Stoppage in Houston?

-When you wash something down your sink, take a bath or shower, wash clothes, or flush your toilet, that waste water goes down a vertical drain line that ties into a larger horizontal main line.
+When you wash something down your sink, take a bath or shower, wash clothes, or flush your toilet, that waste water goes down a vertical drain line that ties into a larger horizontal Houston main line.

-Main lines are sloped so that gravity carries waste water down your main line and into a public sewage or septic system.
+Main lines in Houston are sloped so that gravity carries waste water down your main line and into a public sewage or septic system.
 But if your main sewer line becomes clogged, your waste water will eventually have nowhere to go except for up through another drain in your home, referred to as sewage backup.

 First floor tub drains and first floor standalone shower drains are almost always where homeowners first notice sewage backup because they are the closest drains to the main line.
 If your home doesn’t have a tub or shower on the first floor, then the toilets on the first floor of your home will make gurgling noises, and possibly overflow with water whenever you take a shower, use a sink, or wash clothes or dishes.